aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <a id="Task2"></a>
 [[Top](#Top)]

-## Task 2: Creating an Amazon S3 Data Lake and Ingesting Player Data from Unity
+## Task 2: Creating an Amazon S3 Data Lake and Kinesis Firehose Stream for Data Ingestion

-The first step is to create an Amazon S3 bucket, which will act as your centralized data lake for all your game data.
+The first step is to set up your data storage and your ingestion mechanism.
+For your data storage, you are going to use Amazon S3, which will act as your centralized data lake for all your game data.

-1. Sign into the AWS Management Console and on the Services menu, click **S3**.
+1. Sign into the **AWS Management Console** and on the Services menu, click **S3**.
 2. Click **+ Create bucket**.
 3. Enter a bucket name.
 It has to be globally unique across all existing buckets in S3.
 This lab will use a bucket named _serverless-games_.
 4. Choose the region for this bucket.
 Take note of both the bucket name and region for later.